Nicole Richie Is Going To Take Over The World — Just Watch

 “I call the girls in my life the 'pearls' of my life.
 It's this idea of pearls of wisdom, a pearl on its own is beautiful, but it’s only when it becomes a strand that it becomes more and more valuable.
 That’s how I think we as women should look at each other.”'

 This is your second year doing this event.
-What's been one of your favorite Pearl xChange stories so far?
+What's been one of your favourite Pearl xChange stories so far?

 Have there been any lessons from the conference that you've wanted to teach your own daughter or son?